daniel-acuna/daniel-acuna.github.io/_posts/2018-06-25-acuna-lab-is-looking-for-students.md

 Python, R, C, C++, or Java.
 Experience with handling big data with Apache Spark is a plus.
 - Demonstrable knowledge of linear algebra, calculus, probability, and statistics

 __Positions are available immediately.
-For Masters students, only first-year students will be considered__
+For Master's students, only first-year students will be considered__

 If you have any questions, please send an email to `deacuna AT syr DOT edu`.
 If you are thinking of applying to the Ph.D. program, we have a very competitive __fully-funded program__, and you